 Perhaps most fascinating for me is how some inventors succinctly see areas for invention, but fail to see reasons others won’t embrace their innovation.
 NIH is one reason, and money is another.
 Yet, looking at bikes like Alenax and knowing the effort that goes into producing them, it gives room for pause.

 Bicycle Industry Innovation

 What cool or crazy bicycle industry innovation have you seen?
 Send a picture if you have one.
 More importantly, what inventions have you seen that you thought should have come to market, but didn’t for some reason?
-Please share if you know some.
+I’ve seen a few at shows like Interbike (when that existed) and Outdoor Industry Markets, among others.
+Too bad I don’t have photos.
+If you’ve seen some, or can describe some, please share.
 Have a wonderful day!